Frequently asked questions

 But, take it from us: the overwhelming experience when people try out peer support is very positive.
 Folks are usually very surprised by how much they identify with the other members and how good the experience makes them feel.
 Very often, people build deep connections with each other amazingly fast.
 We arrive to the first meeting as a group of strangers, we leave as a team of peers.

-But the reality is that most people are surprisingly similar & good.
+The reality is that most people are surprisingly similar & good.
 Now consider when we select down for people like you: someone going through the same thing as you, who is (like you) taking action to connect with others about it.
 That sounds like someone you will want to get to know

 Now imagine 10 of those people.
 Sounds pretty good, doesn’t it?